sympower/dt-data-load-tool/docs/website/docs/tutorial/sql-database.md

 ```sh
 python sql_database_pipeline.py
 ```
-This will create the file `sql_to_duckdb_pipeline.duckdb` in your dlt project directory, which contains the loaded data.
+This will create the file `sql_to_duckdb_pipeline.duckdb` in your data_load_tool project directory, which contains the loaded data.

 ## 6. Explore the data

-dlt comes with a built-in browser application that allows you to interact with the loaded data.
+data_load_tool comes with a built-in browser application that allows you to interact with the loaded data.
 To enable it, run the following command:

 ```sh
 pip install streamlit